MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 # Deploy and manage Azure Stack HCI clusters in VMM

-This article provides information about how to set up a Azure Stack HCI cluster in System Center - Virtual Machine Manager (VMM) and later.
+This article provides information about how to set up an Azure Stack HCI cluster in System Center - Virtual Machine Manager (VMM) and later.
 You can deploy an Azure Stack HCI cluster by provisioning from bare-metal servers or by adding existing hosts.
 [Learn more](https://aka.ms/AzureStackHCI) about the new Azure Stack HCI.

 ::: moniker range="sc-vmm-2022"

-[VMM 2019 Update Rollup 3 (UR3)](/system-center/vmm/whats-new-in-vmm?view=sc-vmm-2019&branch=release-sc2019-ur3#new-features-in-vmm-2019-ur3) supports Azure Stack HCI, version 20H2.
+[VMM 2019 Update Rollup 3 (UR3)](/system-center/vmm/whats-new-in-vmm?view=sc-vmm-2019#new-features-in-vmm-2019-ur3) supports Azure Stack HCI, version 20H2.
 The current product is Azure Stack HCI, version 21H2.
-Starting with [System Center 2022](/system-center/vmm/whats-new-in-vmm?view=sc-vmm-2022&branch=release-sc2019-ur3#support-for-azure-stack-hci-clusters-21h2), VMM support both Azure Stack HCI, version 20H2 and Azure Stack HCI, version 21H2.
+Starting with [System Center 2022](/system-center/vmm/whats-new-in-vmm?view=sc-vmm-2022#support-for-azure-stack-hci-clusters-21h2), VMM support both Azure Stack HCI, version 20H2 and Azure Stack HCI, version 21H2.

 ::: moniker-end